Near River Falls in Covington County, Alabama — The American South (East South Central)

 Location.
 31° 20.943′ N, 86° 31.929′ W. Marker is near River Falls, Alabama, in Covington County.
 Marker is at the intersection of U.S. 84 and Red Level Road (County Route 107), on the right when traveling west on U.S. 84.
 Touch for map.
 Marker is in this post office area: River Falls AL 36476, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
 Montezuma (approx. 0.6 miles away); Old Courthouse Clock Bell (approx. 4.1 miles away); Bank of Andalusia National Historic Place (approx. 4.1 miles away); History of the Library / Andalusia Post Office becomes Public Library (approx. 4.1 miles away); First National Bank Building (approx. 4.1 miles away); Three Notch Road / Hank and Audrey Williams (approx. 4.2 miles away); Covington County Veterans Memorial Park (approx. 4.2 miles away); Covington County War Memorial (approx. 4.3 miles away).

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on May 18, 2011, by David J Gaines of Pinson, Alabama.
-This page has been viewed 1,949 times since then and 82 times this year.
-Last updated on May 19, 2015, by J. Makali Bruton of Querétaro, Mexico.
-Photos: 1, 2. submitted on May 18, 2011, by David J Gaines of Pinson, Alabama. • Bill Pfingsten was the editor who published this page.
+This page was last revised on August 9, 2020.
+It was originally submitted on May 18, 2011.
+This page has been viewed 2,215 times since then and 14 times this year.
+Last updated on August 8, 2020, by Duane Marsteller of Murfreesboro, Tennessee.
+Photos: 1, 2. submitted on May 18, 2011, by David J Gaines of Pinson, Alabama. • J. Makali Bruton was the editor who published this page.

 Editor’s want-list for this marker.
 A wide shot of the marker and its surroundings. • Can you help?